6 SMS use cases for driving more sales, with 11 examples to inspire your next send

 Email is a strong marketing channel because it drives high-intent traffic to your site at a low cost.
 But SMS campaigns built around product launches, holidays, offers, and price changes can help generate incremental revenue and customer engagement, too.

-People check their text messages more quickly and frequently than they check their email, so it’s convenient for subscribers to hear about sales and new products directly through text and have the ability to quickly purchase right away.
+People check their text messages more quickly and frequently than they check their email.

 Emma O’Rourke